 Adam Clayton was born on March 13, 1960, in Chinnor, England.
 It was in high school that the bass player first met future U2 bandmates Paul Hewson, Dave Evans and Larry Mullen, Jr. After hiring manager Paul McGuinness, the rock group put out several albums.
 Though their early records were popular, it wasn’t until 1987’s The Joshua Tree, which many call a masterpiece, that U2 tasted superstardom.

-Charles Adam Clayton was born on March 13, 1960 in Chinnor, Oxford, England.
-After bristling under the confines of private boarding school, Clayton transferred to Ireland's ecumenical Mount Temple High School, where the bass player met future U2 bandmates Paul Hewson, Dave Evans and Larry Mullen Jr. After hiring manager Paul McGuinness, the rock group put out several albums.
-The third, 1983's War, was a huge success.
-Though its early records were popular, it wasn't until 1987's The Joshua Tree, which many call a masterpiece, that U2 tasted superstardom.
+Charles Adam Clayton was born on March 13, 1960, in Chinnor, Oxford, England.
+After bristling under the confines of private boarding school, Clayton transferred to Ireland's ecumenical Mount Temple High School, where the bass player met future U2 bandmates Paul Hewson, Dave Evans and Larry Mullen Jr. The band came together after Mullen posted an ad on the school bulletin board asking if anyone would be interested in starting a band.